 The week one waits to hear the results of their prostate biopsy is probably one of the longest weeks in their life.
-Many questions are going thru the mind.
+Many questions are going through the mind.
 Do I have cancer?
 What can I do about it?
 If I have cancer is it going to kill me?

 It is the job of your Urologist to explain in detail the results of your biopsy.
-Most Urologists perform a twelve biopsies, one in each of twelve areas within the prostate..
+Most Urologists perform twelve biopsies, one in each of twelve areas within the prostate..
 While over 99% of prostate cancers are adenocarcinomas (meaning they originate in the glands of the prostate), prostate cancers can be very different in their behavior.
 Below are the important items you should learn from your biopsy report.

 1) How many of the biopsies are positive for cancer (1-12)

 The number of positive biopsies will give an indication of how widespread the cancer is in the prostate.
 Prostate cancer is multi-focal, meaning it can be located in several different areas of the prostate as opposed to being in just one location.